sakshi4719/ai-powered-behavioral-analysis/README.md

 Future Scope:
 - This project can be extended to add slang and censored words that come up due to social media censoring.
 - A pipeline can also be implemented for continuous tracking and trend forecasting over multiple social media platforms.
+- Fine-tune a BERT model on crisis-related labeled data.
+- Use RoBERTa/ DistilBERT which are trained on mental health datasets.